Possible leak found at Washington nuke site

 - State officials want the Department of Energy to investigate

 (CNN)Authorities at Washington state's Hanford nuclear waste site are investigating a possible leak after discovering radioactive material on a worker's clothing.
-The discovery follows an incident two weeks earlier in which a site tunnel collapsed, sparking fears of radiation exposure.
+The discovery follows an incident early last week in which a site tunnel collapsed, sparking fears of radiation exposure.

 Washington River Protection Solutions, a contractor working at the site, on Thursday detected high readings of radiation on a robotic device known as a crawler that workers were pulling out of a nuclear waste tank.
 Contamination was also discovered on the clothing of one of the workers.